junxit/us-congress-bills-111/bill.md

     - **(C)** recommendations to revise the Program or to amend or otherwise revise Implementation Plans to ensure that activities undertaken pursuant to this Act address the effects of climate change on migratory bird populations and their habitats, and fish and wildlife habitats, in general.
   - **(3)** *Consultation* The Secretary, acting through the Director, in the implementation of this subsection—
     - **(A)** shall consult with other appropriate Federal agencies with responsibility for the conservation or management of fish and wildlife habitat and appropriate State agencies; and
-    - **(B)** may consult with appropriate Indian tribes, Flyway Councils, or regional conservation organizations, public and private landowners, members of academia and the scientific community, and other nonprofit conservation or private stakeholders.
+    - **(B)** may consult with appropriate, Indian tribes, Flyway Councils, or regional conservation organizations, public and private landowners, members of academia and the scientific community, and other nonprofit conservation or private stakeholders.
   - **(4)** *Public comment* The Secretary, through the Director, shall provide for adequate opportunities for general public review and comment of the Program as part of the five-year evaluations conducted pursuant to this subsection.

 ## § 8.
 Treatment of existing joint ventures